 Based in Teaching Block Four, it is a welcoming, friendly and well-resourced space.
 There is a large, bright classroom for teaching and learning, a specially designed Sensory Room for pupils to use when necessary.
 This has been carefully designed for all pupils to access and has created an exciting, interactive experience which supports the well-being of all of our pupils.
 There is a smaller room which also can be used for either a session or to unwind in.

 We aim to tailor our support to the needs of pupils who are highly able to access an academic curriculum, but who may need extra help to fulfil their potential.
 We can assist pupils in various ways:

-- Specialist Literacy lessons
+- Specialist literacy lessons

-- Handwriting advice
+- Handwriting advice and touch-typing

 For information about access arrangements for prospective pupils with a disability or learning difficulty preparing for the 10+, 11+ or 13+ entry assessments, please see the Admissions Policy.

 We conduct our admissions on a fair and non-discriminatory basis, and we follow the JCQ criteria for exams access arrangements.